 ... we'll never forget.

-Rachel Freeman is a food/drink editorial assistant at Thrillist and was a Girl Scout back in the day, but still didn't know any of these facts before writing this.
-She used to laugh at the word 'duty' (get it?) when reciting the Girl Scout promise.
-Follow her into the abyss at @rachelifreeman.
+Rachel Freeman is a Food/Drink editorial assistant at Thrillist and was a Girl Scout back in the day, but still didn't know any of these facts before writing this.
+She used to laugh at the word 'duty' (get it?) when reciting the Girl Scout version of "On My Honor."
+Follow her to the cookie jar: @rachelifreeman.